Towards Enhanced Image Inpainting: Mitigating Unwanted Object Insertion and Preserving Color Consistency: Methodology

+\paragraph{Color-inconsistency is a general problem} The color-inconsistency between masked and unmasked regions is a general problem in generative inpainting models.
+This inconsistency comes when the generative masked region suffers from a color shift compared with the unmasked region.
+As in Fig.~\ref{fig:color-shift}, the color shift happens in all kinds of scenarios, including indoor and outdoor scenes, random or continuous masks, and may cause darker or lighter color shift.
+This shift comes from the imperfect VAE and latent generator.

-\textbf{Information loss of KL-VAE}.
-SD performs all its generative processes in the latent space and subsequently decodes these latent codes back to image space using KL-VAE.
+\paragraph{Information loss of VAE} Popular latent diffusion and rectified flow models perform all the generative processes in the latent space and subsequently decodes these latent codes back to image space using VAE.
 Despite the decoder being trained to reconstruct the image, it encounters challenges associated with information loss.
-Particularly in tasks like inpainting, the unmasked region necessitates replacement with ground-truth values.
-Though Rombach~\etal~\cite{Rombach_2022_CVPR} claimed that the diffusion model should prioritize the informative semantic compression, while the VAE and GAN are used to tackle perceptual compression with high-frequency details, we argue that \textit{low-frequency semantic loss in KL-VAE could not be neglected}, as verified in \Cref{fig:info_loss} (b).
-Moreover, as shown in \Cref{fig:info_loss} (a), repeated decoding with KL-VAE not only noticeably degrades high-frequency details but also shifts in semantic hue.
-As human is sensitive to low-frequency information changes in the image, even subtle color shifts can induce significant perceptual inconsistencies.
-This results in low-fidelity inpainting results, especially under the irregular mask structures.
+Particularly in tasks like inpainting, we have ground-truth values for the unmasked region.
+Though Rombach \emph{et. al.}~\cite{Rombach_2022_CVPR} claimed that the diffusion model should prioritize the informative semantic compression, while the VAE is used to tackle perceptual compression with high-frequency details, we argue that \textit{low-frequency semantic loss in VAE could not be neglected}, as verified in Fig.~\ref{fig:info_loss} (b).
+The VAE will not only noticeably degrades high-frequency details but also shifts in colors.
+This shift can be verified by repeated reconstruction with VAE, as shown in Fig.~\ref{fig:info_loss} (a) where larger shift is observed during repeated reconstruction.
+As human is sensitive to low-frequency information changes in the image, even subtle color shifts can induce significant inconsistencies.
+This issue is more severe in irregular or large mask cases.

+\paragraph{Gap between real and generated latents} Apart from the information loss of VAE in reconstruction, there is another gap between the generated and real latents.
+This gap also causes color inconsistency even if we alleviate the VAE reconstruction loss, as in Fig.~\ref{fig:latent-aug-visualization}.
+We need to solve both the loss of VAE and the latent generator for better color-consistency.